Unity Introduction

 }

-Creating a Channel
+Create or get a Channel

-Channel with ID
+Channel with an id

 var channel = await _chatClient.GetOrCreateChannelWithIdAsync(ChannelType.Messaging, "my-channel-id");